thehyve/transmartApp-doc/source/browse.rst

 in your search query.

-tranSMART adds all of your search filters, including those you type into the `*keyword search* <#KeywordSearch>`__ field (page 5), into the `*Active Filters* <#ManagingActiveFilters>`__ area (page 7).
+tranSMART adds all of your search filters, including those you type into the `keyword search <#keyword-search>`__ field, into the `Active Filters <#managing-active-filters>`__ area.

-#.
 To work with the Filter Browser:

-   1. Click the filter icon in the **Active Filters** box:

 |image15|

+#.
+Click the filter icon in the **Active Filters** box

+#.
 A list of all filters from which you can select appears.

-1. Click the down arrow next to a filter type to see all available entries for that type.
+#.
+Click the down arrow next to a filter type to see all available
+    entries for that type.

-2. Select the filter(s) you want to use from the list.
-You can select more than one filter from the same filter type or filters from different types.
+#.
+Select the filter(s) you want to use from the list.
+You can select
+    more than one filter from the same filter type or filters from different types.

 All selections appear in the **Active Filters** pane, along with any search keywords you might have specified.